eliatra/opensearch-k8s-operator/docs/userguide/main.md

-# Opensearch Operator User Guide
+# Eliatra OpenSearch Kubernetes Operator (EOKO) User Guide

-This guide is intended for users of the Opensearch Operator.
+This guide is intended for users of the EOKO.
 If you want to contribute to the development of the Operator, please see the [Design documents](../designs/high-level.md) and the [Developer guide](../developing.md) instead.

 ## Installation